Town Homes For Sale

 Investors

-One common reason why a homeowner might sell their home quickly is to turn a profit.
+One common reason a homeowner might sell their home quickly is to turn a profit.
 Investors and house flippers have been doing this for years.
 During a seller’s market especially, it can make a lot of sense to renovate a home and sell it for a profit even if the owner has only been in the house for a short amount of time.

 Personal Reasons